smaurice101/readthedocs/docs/source/tmlbuilds.rst

 .. figure:: tmldags.png
    :scale: 60%

 STEP 4.
-Choose the Solution Template You Want to Run Inside Your Project Folder
+Choose the Solution Template You Want to Run
 ---------------------------------------

 You have several solution templates to choose from see :ref:`TML Solution Templates` and choose the functions you want your solution to perform see :ref:`The Solution Template Naming Conventions`